apt-get install sudo -y

 Initialize the repository

 ipfs stores all its settings and internal data in a directory called the repository.
-Before using IPFS for the first time, you’ll need to initialize the repository with the ipfs init command.
+Before using IPFS for the first time, you’ll need to initialize the repository with the “ipfs init” command.
 There are 2 was to Initialize.
+Local and Data Center Installations.
+If you are in a Data Center skip to the Datacenter Installation below.

 If you are running on a server in a data center, you should initialize IPFS with the server profile.
 Doing so will prevent IPFS from creating a lot of data center-internal traffic trying to discover local nodes: